abiswas3/Random-Walks/content/posts/mont_mult.md

 More complex operations just use the above instructions as building blocks.

 {{< remark >}}
-A critical factor for understanding performance is that these operations not equal.
+A critical factor for understanding performance is that these operations are not equal.
 For example, on Skylake (mid-level x86 processor)

 + add has a latency of .25 (i.e. on average, with 1 core, you can retire an add and three other equivalent-cost instructions in one cycle)